 As an Amazon Associate, we earn from qualifying purchases.

 This sharp critique captures a frustration many feel about modern online discourse.
 The Italian novelist and philosopher Umberto Eco articulated this sentiment perfectly.
-He pointed out a fundamental shift in how we communicate.
-Before the internet, public debate had gatekeepers.
-Editors, publishers, and producers curated the voices that reached a wide audience.
+He pointed out that social media gives the right to speak to legions of imbeciles who quote origin stories about their newfound power.
+Before the internet, gatekeepers—editors, publishers, and producers—curated the voices that reached a wide audience.
 This system was not perfect, but it provided a basic filter for quality and expertise.

 Now, social media has torn down those gates.
 Everyone has a platform.
 Everyone has a megaphone.
-While this democratization of speech has empowered marginalized groups and fueled social movements, it also has a significant downside.
-Eco’s observation highlights the challenge of navigating a digital world where every opinion, no matter how uninformed, can compete for attention on a level playing field with expert analysis.
-His words force us to confront the unintended consequences of connecting the entire world.
+While this democratization of speech has empowered marginalized groups and fueled social movements, it also carries significant consequences.
+The reality that social media gives the right to speak to legions of imbeciles who quote origin arguments without scrutiny demonstrates the challenge of navigating a digital world where every opinion, no matter how uninformed, can compete for attention on a level playing field with expert analysis.
+Eco’s words force us to confront how connecting the entire world has produced unintended consequences.

 The Contained World of the Corner Bar

-Eco’s metaphor of the bar is incredibly effective.
+Eco’s metaphor of the bar remains incredibly effective.
 Imagine a local pub before the age of smartphones.
 People gathered to socialize and share their thoughts.
 After a drink or two, someone might offer a poorly thought-out opinion on politics or science.
-In that setting, the impact was minimal.
-Their audience was small, limited to the few people within earshot.
+In that setting, the impact stayed minimal.
+Their audience remained small, limited to the few people within earshot.
 Fellow patrons could easily ignore the comment, challenge it, or simply laugh it off.

 The conversation remained contained within the four walls of that establishment.
 The opinion did not spread beyond that small social circle.
 Consequently, it posed no threat to the wider community’s understanding of complex issues.
 This environment had a built-in, informal error-correction system.
-Bad ideas were often
+Other patrons could immediately counter bad ideas with local expertise or common sense.
+The observation that social media gives the right to speak to legions of imbeciles who quote origin stories starkly contrasts with how bars functioned as self-limiting spaces where poor reasoning faced quick correction from those who heard it directly.